 - Do you see a doctor regularly.
 This is important because if you don't, the insurance company thinks you don't take care of yourself.
 Annual physicals are a good thing!

 - Have you been diagnosed with Alzheimer's Disease or dementia?
 If so, you can't get any underwritten coverage.
 The only coverage available to you is Guaranteed Issue Life Insurance.
 There are no medical requirements but there are some limitations to the coverage.
 The most coverage available is $10,000 per company.
 As you may have surmised, this coverage is more expensive than the other kinds because your build and health are not considered.
 Anyone can qualify to purchase this coverage.

 The next decision to make is which policy is going to work best for you?
-Are you healthy enough to qualify fo a fully underwritten policy or would you do better with simplified underwriting?
+Are you healthy enough to qualify for a fully underwritten policy or would you do better with simplified underwriting?
 Are you willing to take an exam and have your blood drawn?
 Some people don't want to go the fully underwritten route...it is just more than they want to do.
 These policies usually take 4-8 weeks to put in force, while final expense coverage can be in place in less than a week.

 Did you know that underwriters follow specific guidelines when rating your application?
 Every company has them.
 Agents know some of the guidelines, but certainly not all!
 If you have high blood pressure for instance, your agent can include that information when giving you a quote, so that it is as accurate as it can be.
 Only the insurance company can offer you coverage, no agent can do that.
 Underwriting for permanent coverage is usually a bit more lenient than for term policies.

 What makes the most difference in getting affordable insurance is using an independent agent, who can help you find the right company to get the most reasonable pricing possible.
 You can discuss your needs and your agent will explain your options along with the prices.
-Your agent will know which company(s) will underwrite your application more favorably and therefore give you the best rating and then the lowes pricing.
+Your agent will know which company(s) will underwrite your application more favorably and therefore give you the best rating and then the lowest pricing.

-If you are a more complex case, that is more medical issues, some agents have an in house underwriter who can assist your agent in getting you the best available rating.
+If you are a more complex case, that is more medical issues, some agents (like us) have an in house underwriter who can assist your agent in getting you the best available rating.
 You have to keep in mind that insurance companies look at you differently than your doctor.
 Your doctor may tell you that you are doing great...but the insurance company will look at longevity statistics for people with your medical issues to help them rate you.
 They will consider how you are doing along with the statistics when determining your rating.